NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 #### Considerations for the Backend

-Provided in this repo is the environement setup script.
+Provided in this repo is the environment setup script.
 Running `env_setup.sh` spins up individual instances of the different Azure components for this extension.
 This is ***not*** required for contributing to this extension, but can be helpful if you want certain debugging options available to you.